bytesunite/li-git-essential-training/ch1-why-use-git.md

 But what happens if both you and your friend are modifying the same file at the same time?
 Git is very good and creating a file as the result of two versions of a file.
 Details are provided later in the course.

+## Open source
+Open source software is publically available and you are free to use it and change it.
+Open source is a group effort writing code, testing for bugs, etc.

+In the previous lesson we only had two people sharing a file.
+But what happens with many?
+The concept of "branches" are introduce to help manage this scenario.
+A branch is a copy of code at a given time.
+Any changes you make does NOT affect the original code, the branch is truly a copy of the project/file.
+So you create a branch then download it to your local computer.
+When we are ready to create a snapshot of the code you push it back to the provider, such as GitHub.
+But it is pushed to the branch rather than the original.
+When the changes in the branch are accepted they can be merged with the orginal and therefore the production code is not tainted while continuing to make changes/updates/bug fixes.

+The act of merging the branch with the orginal is done through what is called a "pull request".
+The changes in the branch are reviewed by others before before merging or adding them with the origin.
+After the content is added/merged the branch can be removed.
+On you local machine, when you change back to the main branch you will see the results of any changes accepted into the main branch.

+Branches allow multiple people to make copies, download them, modify/create content then push them back onto the branch and waiting for evaluation before accepting them into the main branch.